 Before the 19th century most people still cooked over open fires and ovens would be heated by fires as well.
 Around the end of the 18th century new, more compact stoves were designed, using either coals or wood for heating (here’s a beautiful example).
 These new designs wouldn’t require the large fireplaces anymore and were more efficient in heating.
 At the time, ovens and stoves were one and the same thing and you wouldn’t see one without the other.

-Then, in the 1820’s the gas oven was invented and patented (unfortuntaely, I haven’t been able to find the patent itself).
+Then, in the 1820’s the gas oven was invented and patented (unfortunately, I haven’t been able to find the patent itself).
 The use of gas made them a lot easier to control and use.
 They wouldn’t have to be refilled with wood or coals, nor would the leftover burnt product have to be removed.

 These first gas ovens weren’t very popular yet, that took a while, partly due to availability of gas.
 Not in every country this went with the same speed.
 Great Britain was one of the first to have gas widely available.